bridgetownrb/bridgetown/bridgetown-website/src/_posts/2020/2020-07-02-introducing-sponsor-and-core-team-member.md

 ---
 title: Introducing Our Latest Sponsor and a New Core Team Member
 subtitle: Today's post may be short, but it is exciting nonetheless!
-Please give a warm welcome to Martin Tomav and Konnor Rogers.
+Please give a warm welcome to Martin Tomov and Konnor Rogers.
 author: jared
 category: news
 ---